 Grand Place/Grote Markt

 Top Fact: This grand medieval square is the heart of Brussels and considered one of the most beautiful squares in Europe.
 The square hosts several events including the aforementioned Carpet of Flowers, the Ommegang medieval pageant and the Belgian Beer Weekend festival.

 Top Fact: One of Europe’s more bizarre structures, the Atomium represents an iron atom magnified 165 billion times and is over 100 metres tall.
 Built for the 1958 World Fair, the tubes contain escalators which are among the longest in Europe at over 35 metres in length.

-Royal Museums of Fine Arts
+The Royal Museums of Fine Arts of Belgium